medical-genomics-group/JODIE/README.md

 + var_sigma2.txt: variance of residual variance
 + mean_V.txt: posterior mean of variance of effects (if the variance is estimated for different groups, the variances of each group are given one after the other)
 + var_V.txt: variance of variance of effects
++ trace_sigma2.txt: residual variance for each iteration (rows = iterations)
++ trace_V.txt: variance of effects for each iteration (rows = iterations), only variances are saved
 + trace_Z.txt: number of included markers for each iteration (rows = iterations) The posterior means are saved every 500 iterations (XX denotes the iteration).